shubham-777/2048/README.md

 # 2048
-2048 a single-player sliding tile puzzle game
+An python implementation of 2048 a single-player sliding tile puzzle game